My interest in photography started well over

 this piece of equipment.

-Transparency film has always been my
+Originally transparency film was always my

 I consider the images on this site to be fine quality, not fine art